 Are you accepting new clients?

-I am currently not accepting new clients.
-I supervise master-level student counsellors who are accepting new clients.
+I am accepting new clients seeking therapy, and therapists seeking supervision/consultation.
+You are welcome to book a 15-minute consultation for us to assess whether I am the right person to work with you.
+I also supervise master-level student counsellors who are accepting new clients.
 Learn more about counselling provided by student counsellors.

 Are you offering in-person counselling?